LucaLoeschmann/Football-Player-Roles/README.md

 # Football Player Role Explorer

 This project clusters professional football players based on their **playing styles**, not just positions or performance level.
-It leverages statistical modeling and dimensionality reduction to uncover **stylistic player roles**.
+It uses statistical modeling and dimensionality reduction to uncover **stylistic player roles**.

 ## 🔗 Streamlit App
 👉 [Click here to try the app](https://football-player-clustering.streamlit.app)